raspberrypi/documentation/configuration/config-txt.md

 #### hdmi_group

-This defines the HDMI output group to be either CEA (Consumer Electronics Association, the standard typically used by TVs) or DMT (Display Monitor Timings, the standard typically used by monitors).
+The `hdmi_group` command defines the HDMI output group to be either CEA (Consumer Electronics Association, the standard typically used by TVs) or DMT (Display Monitor Timings, the standard typically used by monitors).
 This setting should be used in conjunction with `hdmi_mode`.

 | hdmi_group | result |
 | --- | --- |